 Archive and Gallery

-Please note: the Archive and Gallery will be closed through May 31, 2020.
-We look forward to seeing you in June and beyond!
+Please note: the Archive and Gallery will be closed until further notice.

 Welcome to the Archive and Gallery

 The entire Archive and Gallery collection is documented in a database, classified and organized using the Dewey Decimal System.
 The collection's contents are searchable by and accessible to everyone, at the Archive and Gallery location in the Paramount building and also here on these web pages.
 The pages provides a plethora of data related to performers and performances that have appeared at the Seattle Theatre Group® theatres.
 To access this data, please use the links below.
 Note: updates will occur daily.
 Please revisit this page to view newly scanned uploaded historic material.

 We've catalogued years' worth of posters for performances and events in our theatres.
 Search through the vast collection of posters online, then visit the Archive and Gallery to see them in person!